 - Deep convolutional neural network algorithms, self-training machine learning algorithms that mimic the mammalian brain and are particularly suited to the pattern-recognition capability essential to face recognition.
 (See discussion of deep neural networks in accompanying article).
 NIST credits the emergence of deep neural networks with a dramatic leap in face algorithm proficiency between 2013 and 2018.
 “The massive reduction in error rates over the last five years stem[s] from wholesale replacement of the old algorithms with those based on (deep) convolutional neural networks … This constitutes a revolution rather than the evolution that defined the period 2010-2013,” according to a report by NIST staff on the agency’s 2018 face algorithm competition.

-- The NIST Face Recognition Grand Challenge, which now attracts a significant number of face algorithm makers seeking national validation and a reputation for excellence.
+- The NIST Face Recognition Vendor Test, which now attracts a significant number of face algorithm makers seeking national validation and a reputation for excellence.
 The NIST competition has created an efficient feedback loop:

 - Government entities help drive research and development of face algorithms.